oabdelaziz/SorpSim/README.md

 You can use the self-extracting installer or the archive file appropriate for your system.
 Run the installer or extract the files to the folder of your choice, then run the executable (SorpSim).
+(I may need someone to build the project on Mac OS.)

 # Building